 |Average Length of Time for a Balance Transfer|

 |American Express||Typically 5 - 7 days, but longer under certain circumstances|

 |Barclays||Up to 3 weeks, but typically much faster|

-How Do I Qualify for a Balance Transfer Card?
+How Do You Get a Balance Transfer Credit Card?

-It will also take time for the new credit card issuer to send a payment to the card you want to transfer a balance from.
-The entire process can take a couple weeks or more, so stick to your original monthly budget.
-(Read more here for all the details about how a balance transfer works.)
+Keep in mind that it will take time for the new credit card issuer to send a payment to the card you want to transfer a balance from (or for them to send you the payment, which you'll send to your other card issuers).
+The entire process can take a couple weeks or more, so stick to your original monthly budget and be sure to continue paying the bills on your cards until the payoff is complete.